masogit/amb-doc/docs/features/builder.md

 # AM Browser View Builder

-AMB View is a lightweight AM data present layout, Admin users may create and manage view in AMB Builder.
-Power users may query all views in AMB Viewer.
-Guests access a view via a URL that shared by Admin users.
+AMB View is a lightweight AM data present layout, Admin users may create and manage views in AMB Builder.
+Power users can query all views in AMB Viewer.
+Guests can access a view via a URL that is shared by Admin users.

-A view is created from AM schema (raw table),  and a view only have a root table.
+A view is created from AM schema (raw table), and a view only has a root table.
 All fields or links are related from root table.

 ### Fields and Links
 Fields and links are selected from AMB Build Schema.
-When a root table is selected, it can not be changed.
+When a root table is selected, it cannot be changed.
 Fields and links are split into 3 groups:

 - 1-M Links
 - 1-1 Links
 - Fields

-All fields or 1-1 link fields will be added in same link.
-When query data from this view.
-These fields will query and display together.
+All fields or 1-1 link's fields will be added in the same link.
+When querying data from this view, these fields are queryed and displayed together.
 For example:

 ```
 Root table: